 Method 1: Basic Troubleshooting Methods

 1A.
-Check Hardware Issues
+Check for Hardware

 - Remove the battery from the slot and place it back on the slot, if the battery can be removed.